som1966/Final-Project/README.md

 (add image of results)

 The team also discussed adding additional data or change the model.
-A new model was developed for the RandomForestRegressorby switching the (y) to life_expectancy and adding life_ladder to (x).
+A new model was developed for the RandomForestRegressor by switching the (y) to life_expectancy and adding life_ladder to (x).

 y (life_expectancy) = X (democracy_index, consumer_price_index, gender_ratio_males_per100_female, infant_mortality, life_ladder, per_capita_gdp_dollars, population_density, safe_drinking_water_access, seats_held_by_women_pct, unemployment_rate)